 - ½ of a small English cucumber, sliced in half lengthwise, seeds scraped out with a small spoon, each half sliced lengthwise and then thinly sliced crosswise.

 - 1 large carrot, peeled, sliced into halves or quarters lengthwise (depending on the thickness) and then thinly sliced crosswise.

-- 4-5 scallions, white and light green party only, thinly sliced crosswise
+- 4-5 scallions, white and light green parts only, thinly sliced crosswise

 For The Dressing